-For both approaches, we evaluate using two metrics from RAGAS: context relevancy and answer relevancy \cite{ragas}.
-In the first approach, due to the absence of retrieved context, we ask our model to generate a pseudo-context that answers the query and then calculate the context relevancy based on this generated context.
-Our question-answering base model is OpenAI GPT-4o mini.
-To demonstrate the effectiveness of the proposed pipeline, we compare the results of the classic RAG and the proposed CAG.
+In this scenario, we evaluate the pipeline outputs using two metrics from RAGAS: context relevancy and answer relevancy \cite{ragas}.Due to the absence of retrieved context for irrelevant queries to the dataset, we ask our model to generate a pseudo-context that answers the query and then calculate the context relevancy based on this generated context.
+Our question-answering base model was Qwen-2.5-7B \cite{qwen2} and we applied Llama-3.2-3B as our answer relevancy evaluator \cite{llama}.
+To demonstrate the effectiveness of the proposed pipeline, we compare the results of the classic RAG \cite{lewis-rag}, HyDE \cite{hyde}, query transformation \cite{rewriting}, Adaptive-RAG \cite{adaptive} and the proposed CAG.

 For the evaluation step, we applied both RAG and CAG.
 We set 95\% density distribution as the Policy \(P\) and we set the threshold \(T\) to 0 as the Vector Candidates hyperparameters.